projectsveltos/.github/profile/README.md

 ![Sveltos Classifier in action](https://github.com/projectsveltos/demos/blob/main/classifier/classifier.gif)

-If you like the project, please leave us a ⭐ if you haven't done so yet.
-Thanks.
+If you like the project, please leave us a [⭐](https://github.com/projectsveltos/sveltos-manager) if you haven't done so yet.
+Thank you.

 ## Branching model